virtuallandmanager/vlm-dcl/etc/vlm-dcl.api.md

         enabled?: boolean;
         // (undocumented)
         parent?: string;
-        // Warning: (ae-forgotten-export) The symbol "SimpleTransform" needs to be exported by the entry point index.d.ts
+        // Warning: (ae-forgotten-export) The symbol "SimpleTransform_2" needs to be exported by the entry point index.d.ts
         //
         // (undocumented)
         position: SimpleTransform_2;